 Believe it or not, the number of firms that self-identify as being data-driven is declining.
 In 2017, 37.1 percent of businesses said the phrase described them, according to Harvard Business Review, and by last year, just 31 percent concurred.
 While this is disappointing to hear, it does mean that those who create a culture of data within their businesses stand to gain a major competitive edge.

 As someone who Google retained to educate their Partners, I’m a big believer in the power of digital marketing analytics.
 Ensuring the companies I work with effectively leverage the data at their disposal is one of the many things I address now as a business and digital marketing consultant too.
-However, organizations have a choice whether to hire someone to manage their marketing analytics in-house or outsource the work.
+However, organizations have a choice whether to hire someone to manage their marketing analytics in-house or outsource those digital marketing activities..

 Below, I’ll explore some of the tactics and trends involved that I consider when deciding whether it’s best for a company to outsource this crucial role so it’s easier for you to make an informed decision for your company.

 Become Familiar with a Digital Marketing Analyst’s Role Before You Decide

 I previously explored essential metrics to measure your marketing success, which covers everything from lead progress ratios, landing page conversion rates, and organic traffic through social media marketing and the importance of utilizing platforms such as LinkedIn, Facebook, Twitter, and Instagram.
 A digital marketing analyst looks at metrics like these and more to identify the health of your existing digital marketing efforts and make recommendations based on their expertise to boost your marketing team’s success and capabilities.
 Your analyst should also be present for discussions prior to kicking off a new marketing campaign to help determine which KPIs to measure and identify what to track throughout.

 In some cases, your digital marketing analyst will take on more digital marketing management and project management duties too, such as identifying who your customers are, what types of things they’ll purchase, and how much they’ll pay.

 Consider the Resources Necessary to Fulfill the Role